President, 755 Restaurant Corporation

 Financial Analyst, Turner Broadcasting

 Eve Haydel earned a Bachelor of Science in Accounting from Dillard University of New Orleans.
-She currently resides in Atlanta, GA and works as a Financial Analyst at Turner Broadcasting, where she has worked for the past 9 years.
+She currently resides in Atlanta, GA and works as a Financial Analyst at Turner Broadcasting, where she has been employed since 2008.

-Eve saw the impact that a trip Grand-Bois had on her brother, Victor Haydel, and knew she had to experience it for herself.
-She took her first trip in June 2012 and knew she was there for a reason and wanted to be a part of the beautiful community that she witnessed.
+Eve saw the impact that a trip to Grand-Bois had on her brother, Victor, and knew she had to experience it for herself.
+She visited Grand-Bois for the first time in June 2012 and knew she was there for a reason.
+She wanted to be a part of the beautiful community she witnessed.
 Eve strives to use her voice to bring awareness and support to ServeHAITI’s mission.
 She has been a board member since 2015.

 Enterprise Content Manager SaaS Leader, IBM

-Shakira Gavin earned a Bachelor of Business Administration in Marketing from The University of Georgia in Athens, GA.
-Shakira works as a Software Sales Consultant with IBM and currently resides in Atlanta, GA.
+Shakira Gavin earned a Bachelor of Business Administration in Marketing from The University of Georgia.
+She works as a Software Sales Consultant with IBM and currently resides in Atlanta, GA.

 Shakira first became involved with ServeHAITI in 2013 after being introduced to the organization by a friend.
-After learning more about ServeHAITI’s mission and work in the region, Shakira was motivated to experience Grand-Bois firsthand.
+Upon learning more about ServeHAITI’s mission and work in the region, Shakira was motivated to experience Grand-Bois firsthand.
 Since her first trip in 2013, Shakira has been an active volunteer and supporter of ServeHAITI.
-She has taken on leadership roles as the organization’s Social Media chair and on the 2015 Atlanta Fundraiser planning committee.
+She has taken on leadership roles as the organization’s Social Media chair and as an active member of the 2015 Atlanta Fundraiser planning committee.
 She has been a board member since 2014.

 Shakira’s personal mission is to bring more awareness to the community of Grand-Bois, Haiti and increase the support and reach of ServeHAITI.

 Securities Litigation Consultant, Eversheds Sutherland (US) LLP